-Many people believe recycling plastics to make clothing is a great way to keep plastic out of the landfills and oceans.
-Unfortunately, many of the plastics used in clothing are just as harmful to the environment, as the original plastic bottle.
-Microfibers are one of the latest trends in the textile industry that is causing environmental degradation.
+Many people believe that recycling plastics to make clothing is a great way to keep plastic out of our landfills and oceans.
+Unfortunately, many of the plastics used in clothing are just as harmful to the environment as the original plastic bottle.
+Microfibers are one of the latest trends in the textile industry that are causing environmental degradation.

 Facts on Microfiber:

 - Microfibers make up 60% of all clothing fabrics worldwide.

 - A single jacket can release up to 250,000 microfibers when it is washed.

 - The largest microfibers are smaller than a strand of hair – and the smallest are half-the-size of a red blood cell.

 - According to a 2011 study, microfibers make up 85% of all human made debris found on shorelines around the world.